mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # This is required if you want to have auto rewards
   Enabled: false
   # When enabled, while player is in afk mode, repeatable playtime rewards will not increase in playtime
-  # ATENTION! this setting will not have any effect if you have Afk.StopPlayTime set to true
+  # ATTENTION! this setting will not have any effect if you have Afk.StopPlayTime set to true
   # When StopPlayTime set to true, afk will be expluded automatically
   ExcludeAfk: false
   # Defines time in minutes to inform player about pending reward which needs to be claimed